SumUp Card Reader Review 2026: Low Entry Cost, No Contract

 The hardware itself rarely features in negative reviews.
 Build quality and reliability aren’t the issue.

-The recurring complaint, and we saw it consistently across review clusters, is customer support response time.
+Common complaints.
+The recurring complaint, seen consistently across review clusters, is customer support response time.
 Standard accounts on email and chat report slow replies, particularly during peak hours.

 A second cluster involves account reviews where funds are held pending verification.
 The hold pattern is consistent with what any UK acquirer does, but the response speed when you’re trying to resolve it is the friction point.